medplum/medplum/packages/docs/docs/auth/access-control.md

         }
       ]
     },
-    // Provide access to Patients in Organization/def {
+    // Provide access to Patients and Diagnostic Reports in Organization/def {
       "policy": { "reference": "AccessPolicy/123" },
       "parameter": [